If you’ve recently booked your trip and are looking for the best things to do in Northern Ireland, we’ve got you covered!

 Take In The View From Mussenden Temple

-The circular temple sits right on the cliffs of Downhill Demesne, near Castlerock in Londonderry and from the temple you can see the sea for miles.
+The circular temple sits right on the cliffs of Downhill Demesne, near Castlerock in Londonderry.
+From the temple, you can see the sea for miles.

 Relax At Portrush White Rocks Beach

-The nearby town of Portrush provides many different restaurants for you to eat after a day of relaxing on the beach!
+The nearby town of Portrush provides many different restaurants where you can eat after a day of relaxing on the beach!

 Visit The Belfast Botanic Gardens

-We love Botanical Gardens, and the one in Belfast is definitely one the things to do in Northern Ireland that you shouldn’t miss out on.
+We love Botanical Gardens, and the one in Belfast is definitely one of the fun things to do in Northern Ireland that you shouldn’t miss.